Burford Water and Wastewater Servicing and Drainage Plan

 You state you have not made any plans, yet developers are selling lots to build and expand the community.
 How can they sell on a promise to develops 117 lots? if you have not made the promise to pass the waste/sewage management and water treatment plants plus the infrastructure to each household for them to build?

-Marlene asked over 1 year ago
+Marlene asked about 3 years ago

 Thank you for your comments and your interest in this study.
 At the November 21st public meeting, the project team noted that there have been some very recent inquiries about residential developments in Burford.